digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-3-4-else-ifs.rst

 |CodingEx| **Coding Exercise**

-   Run the ``TestElseIf`` program and try changing the value of x to get each of the three possible lines in the conditional to print.
+   Run the ``E01TestElseIf`` program and try changing the value of x to get each of the three possible lines in the conditional to print.

 Here is a flowchart for a conditional with 3 options like in the code above.